Hiking and walkingDon‘t lose

 into the heart of life

 Three jewels shape the region: the wild and grandiose Parc national des Écrins; the gentler but equally luminous Parc naturel régional du Queyras; and the Baronnies provençales, a subtle marriage of mountain and Provence.
-The guides open doors to unsuspected possibilities: recognizing animal tracks, reading the sky, listening to the mountain.
+Here, our guides open doors to unsuspected possibilities: recognizing animal tracks, reading the sky, listening to the mountains.
 To walk with them is to learn to see differently, to feel fully connected to this unspoilt and protected nature.

 DR